 Finding: Sex and gender differences in the brain are often used as a justification for differential treatment of boys and girls.
 However, this study shows that brains are actually a mosaic composed of “masculine” and “feminine” features.
 Regardless, brains cannot be categorized into two distinct classes.
 Therefore, the differential treatment of boys and girls is not scientifically justified.

-These parenting styles can lead to significant long-term emotional damage to children, and should be avoided.
+These parenting styles can lead to significant, long-term emotional damage and should be avoided.